-I am working as IT consultant at adesso AG in Stuttgart in the line of business „automotive and transportation“.
-Focus of my current position as Scrum Product Owner is to establish the requirements of the customer, to organize them, and to make sure they are implemented adequately and in time.
+I am working as Senior IT consultant at adesso SE in Stuttgart in the line of business „automotive and transportation“.
+Focus of my current position as IT-Project Manager is project controlling.
+This includes also to plan and execute workshops with the customer and the coordination of development teams.
+In addition, I am responsible of establishing customer requirements.

 In the past, I worked at the Visualization Research Center Stuttgart, University of Stuttgart, Germany.
 In 2015, I finished my PhD and defended my PhD thesis on Visualization Techniques for Group Structures in Graphs (supervised by Daniel Weiskopf).
 My main research focused on the development of visual analytics systems as well as information visualization techniques for networks in the application domain of bioinformatics.
 Further details on my research and publications during my PhD can be found in the respective submenus.